 Thousands of guests appeared on the top-ranked podcasts in 2022, but a relatively small number accounted for a majority of appearances.
 76% of top-ranked podcasts brought on at least one guest in 2022, and 27% almost always or regularly featured guests.

 To offer a taste of the variety of topics the top-ranked podcasts represent, and to give a sense of what podcast listeners experience, we compiled clips from the shows we studied.

 We asked researchers how they used the newest generation of large language models to analyze roughly 24,000 podcast episodes.

 Around seven-in-ten U.S. adults (68%) say they ever use Facebook, a share that has remained relatively flat since 2016.

 A declining share of U.S. adults are following the news closely, and audiences are shrinking for several older types of news media.

 The transition of the news industry away from print, television and radio into digital spaces has caused huge disruptions in the traditional news industry, especially the print news industry.
 Today, an overwhelming majority of Americans get news at least sometimes from digital devices.

 Social media is playing a crucial role in Americans' news consumption.
 Today, three-in-ten U.S. adults say they regularly get news on Facebook.
 Slightly fewer (26%) regularly get news on YouTube.

-The share of U.S. adults who say they regularly get news from TikTok has roughly tripled from 3% in 2020 to 10% in 2022.
+In just three years, the share of U.S. adults who say they regularly get news from TikTok has more than quadrupled, from 3% in 2020 to 14% in 2023.